manoj-sharma-wawa/openmicroservices.org/schema/lifecycle/README.md

 <p>
 {
   "startup": {
-    "required": true,
     "desc": "Startup configuration for your service",
     "$block": {
       "command": {
         "desc": "The startup command to be executed.
-This command **SHOULD** open on a `tcp` port for incoming HTTP connections - the desired way to communicate with your service"
+This command **SHOULD** open a `tcp` port for incoming HTTP connections - the desired way to communicate with your service.
+It may be either a string, or an array of strings.
+If absent, this defaults to `tail -f /dev/null`"
       }
     }
   },